bricoletc/WMS_teaching/docs/_sources/index.rst.txt

 Workflow management systems
 ========================================

 Welcome!
-We hope you will learn from this workshop and enjoy it also.
+We hope you will learn from and enjoy this workshop.

 The aim is to understand how to read & write a pipeline using a workflow management system (WMS).

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2
-    :titlesonly:

     Setup <setup>
     Introduction <intro>